taogods/agentao/README.md

 - [ ] Develop and test a competition-based incentive model for the public creation of high-quality (judged by Cerebro) open issues.
 - [ ] Fully integrate Cerebro into the reward model.
-- [ ] Incorporate non-Taogod issue sources into the platform.
+- [ ] Incorporate non-Agentao issue sources into the platform.

 **Epoch 4: Space**